opencadc/reg/reg/README.md

 service state control.

 ## content
-The _content_ (registry records to publish) are simply XML files stored in the `/config/content` directory.
+The _content_ (registry records to publish) are simply XML files stored in `/content` directory in the container.
+Tthe old location `/config/content` is deprecated but is still checked and used if `/content` does not exist or is empty (removal: TBD).

 See: `example-content`.
 The following files are required:
 ### Identify.xml
 This is the OAI `<Identify>` record for the publishing registry with `<VOResource>` extension in the `<description>`.